SammyLeths/samis-ecom-store/README.md

 <h1>Samis Ecom Store</h1>

 An ecommerce front-facing store developed with individual API routes.
-This store aships with product categorization, product filtering with attributes like color and sizes, product image gallery, store billboard ect.
+This store ships with product categorization, product filtering with attributes like color and sizes, product image gallery, store billboard ect.
 Some of the features built into this project include:

 <ul>
   <li>Clerk User Authentication</li>